 Window to the Law: How Avoid Wire Fraud in Transactions

 Window to the Law: Cyberscams and the Real Estate Professional

 Window to the Law: Creating a Cybersecurity Program

 NAR Library & Archives has already done the research for you.
 References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
 EBSCO articles (E) are available only to NAR members and require a password.

-One of the fastest growing cybercrimes in the U.S. is wire fraud in real estate.
-About 9,600 people were victims of wire fraud in the real estate and rental sector in 2017, with losses of more than $56 million, according to FBI data.
+One of the most common cybercrimes in the U.S. is wire fraud in real estate.
+More than 13,000 people were victims of wire fraud in the real estate and rental sector in 2020, with losses of more than $213 million—an increase of 380% since 2017, according to FBI data.

 Wire Fraud: The Basics

-How Wire Transfers Work: Sending and Receiving (The Balance, May 15, 2019)
+How Wire Transfers Work: Sending and Receiving Money (The Balance, Oct.
+5, 2020)

 Wire Transfer Scams (Washington State Office of the Attorney General)

 Wire Fraud in Real Estate